-Furthermore, due to the partial revision of the FSA's FAQs on the Guidelines for AML/CFT in March and August 2022, JSDA revised the "Practical Treatment and Points to Note for the 'Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism' in How to Respond to ML/TF in a Financial Instruments Business" in June and October of the same year, which contains examples of and points to note on practical responses in a financial instruments business (especially, a securities-related business) of the JSDA members, and revised the Q&As on the Act on Prevention of Transfer of Criminal Proceeds, and on Relevant Ordinances and Guidelines in June of the same year.
-JSDA provided online training (on-demand distribution of the recorded video) for its members on the theme of the AML/CFT measures.
+Furthermore, the JSDA summarized and disseminated to its members, in accordance with the FSA's Guidelines for AML/CFT and Outline of and Views on Comments with respect to these guidelines, the "Practical Treatment and Points to Note for the 'Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism' in How to Respond to ML/TF in a Financial Instruments Business," which contains examples of and points to note on practical responses in a financial instruments business (especially, a securities-related business) of JSDA members.
+In addition, published statements by the FATF as well as notifications of transactions suspected of being tied to terrorists or Taliban-related persons and other matters concerning compliance with laws and regulations related to transactions tied to persons involved in WMD-related programs are being disseminated to JSDA members one after another.

+The JSDA provided online training (on-demand distribution of the recorded video) for its members on the theme of the AML/CFT measures.

-9. Moneylending Industry [FSA]
+9. Moneylending Industry

-In order to prevent ML/TF and damages caused by anti-social forces, the Japan Financial Services Association (JFSA) implements self-regulation rules, which require that its members incorporate AML/CFT provisions in their internal rules to serve as the pillars of the AML/CFT structures of JFSA members.
+In order to prevent ML/TF and damages caused by antisocial forces, the Japan Financial Services Association (JFSA) implements self-regulation rules, which require that its members incorporate AML/CFT provisions in their internal rules to serve as the pillars of the AML/CFT structures of JFSA members.
 The JFSA also provides the guidelines for developing internal rules, as well as model internal rules to exemplify the matters that should be included in members' internal rules (hereinafter referred to as the Guidelines for Internal Rules Development).
 In addition, the JFSA has reviewed the internal rules of all members and provided instructions for improvements, as necessary.

-In addition, the JFSA also publishes information on preventing ML/TF and damage caused by anti-social forces on its website in order to familiarize association members with these issues.
+In addition, the JFSA also publishes information on preventing ML/TF and damage caused by antisocial forces on its website in order to familiarize association members with these issues.

 The JFSA conducts both document-based and onsite-based inspections.
-It audits member companies' compliance by assessing how well internal systems are established based on the Guidelines for Internal Rules Development on preventive measures against the damages caused by money laundering, terrorist financing, and anti-social forces.
+It audits member companies' compliance by assessing how well internal systems are established based on the Guidelines for Internal Rules Development on preventive measures against the damages caused by money laundering, terrorist financing, and antisocial forces.